mlamota2020/green-complaint/README.md

 Well, you can make changes and create a pull request with the commit.
 DON'T MAKE THE CHANGES DIRECTLY!!

+- ### I'm a 32 bits Windows user and the app doesn't work

+The app is only for 64 bits Windows.
+Sorry for the inconveniences.

+- ### I'm building the app for all platforms and it throw me an error saying that it can't wrote an app for 'x' platform.
+What do I do?

+Chack that you're builing with admin privileges.
+This will help to create the app for other plaforms.

 ----------

-> • 2021 YLA - Environmental Club.
+> - 2021 YLA - Environmental Club.
 Coded by Matias La Mota | Logo by Sebastián Heras.
 Made with ♥